 Welcome to the Aquatic Eddy Covariance Research Lab at the University of Virginia.
-We work with the eddy covariance technique, also known as the eddy correlation technique, for underwater flux measurements in three main areas:
+Our work is centered on underwater flux measurements using the aquatic eddy covariance (or eddy correlation) technique.
+We focus on three main areas:

-The technique has been used in the atmospheric boundary layer for many decades, and it is by far the most common approach for measuring fluxes between land and air.
-We hope to see a similar development for the aquatic environment as more experience is gained with the technique and more sensors are being developed.
+The technique has been used for many decades in the atmospheric boundary layer where it is by far the most common flux method today.
+We hope to see a similar development for the aquatic environment as more experience is gained with the technique.

 This research is made possible by funding and support from the University of Virginia and the National Science Foundation.